srfoster/ai-is-here/README.md

 TODO:

+  - MVP - be able to view users' past conversations with your bot
+    * On key page, expand out conversations
+    * This is currently wacked.
+Sends a request per bot id.
+Need the lambda to take an child key, and return all the child's conversations.
+Then on the client-side, we can filter it down to just the bots that the current access key owns (or seperate out the lists)
+       - Also, is this hard because we're using S3's path structure instead of

   - Need a solution for mass-distributing access keys
     - Testing TODO:
       - Make sure you can't transfer more credits than you have